siren-wang/bbh-prompt-optimization/README.md

 **Pure CoT only:**
 - ✅ "Let's think step by step" instruction
 - ✅ Step-by-step reasoning structure
-- ❌ NO few-shot examples
-- ❌ NO Tree-of-Thoughts, Meta prompting, or Self-consistency

 ### OPRO (Automated Optimization)